Chart Color Schemes

 Health outcomes in Sutherland - Kirrawee are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common health conditions are somewhat typical but higher than national averages among older cohorts.
-Private health cover is exceptionally high at approximately 59% of the total population of 14,557 people.
-Mental health issues and arthritis are the most common medical conditions, affecting 8.6 and 7.9% of residents respectively.
-69.1% of residents claim to be completely clear of medical ailments, compared to 70.6% across Greater Sydney.
-The area has 18.0% of residents aged 65 and over, totaling 4,463 people.
+Private health cover is exceptionally high at approximately 59% of its total population of 14,557 people.
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 8.6% and 7.9% of residents respectively.
+69.1% of residents claim to be free from medical ailments compared to Greater Sydney's 70.6%.
+The area has 18.0%, or 4,463 people, aged 65 and over.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health